List of Deltora Quest characters: Fardeep

 The group solved the final two letters (the second and fifth) after finding two portraits of a hermit, which appeared to be identical but on closer inspection had several small differences.
 When the group counted up the number of differences they found eight ("E"), which meant that the Guardian's name and the password to the chamber containing the casket was "EEDOE".
 However, just before Lief was about to speak the name, he noticed a final ninth difference in the portraits, which meant that the Guardian's name was in fact "ENDON".
 When they returned to claim the diamond, Lief discovered that the diamond within the casket was not the real diamond, as the Belt of Deltora does not react to it.
 The real diamond had in fact been stolen by Neridah.
 Furthermore, when the Guardian tried to take the Belt of Deltora for himself, the lapis lazuli negated the magic that allowed him to control his pets and they began to attack their former master.
 Lief saved him by severing the cords that connected the demons to the Guardian, causing them to wither and die.
 After this, the Guardian told Lief where to find Neridah and the real diamond and fainted.
-When Lief reclaimed the real diamond, the Valley of the Lost was purified and it's inhabitants forgiven for their betrayal and returned to their living forms.
+When Lief reclaimed the real diamond, the Valley of the Lost was purified and its inhabitants forgiven for their betrayal and returned to their living forms.
 The Guardian also returned to his original form as Fardeep.
 Fardeep served as a useful aid in Return to Del, as he is a pure-blood Meresman and therefore a descendant of the original Deltorans.